chaosoffire/3810SEF-Project/doc/API_DOC.md

 - **Notes**:
 1. `admin` defaults to `false`.
 When set to `true`, the caller must already be authenticated as an admin.
 2. username must be 8-32 characters long, the first character must be a letter, and can only contain letters, numbers, and underscores.
-3. password must be 12-64 characters long and include at least one lowercase letter, one uppercase letter, one number, and one special character.
+3. password must be 12-64 characters long and include at least one lowercase letter, one uppercase letter, and one number.
 - **Responses**
 	- `201 Created` `{ "success": true }`
 	- `403 Forbidden` when a non-admin attempts to create an admin